 Banks use encryption and other technologies to protect customers’ personal and financial information.
 Breaches do happen, but the bigger danger comes from scammers who try to pry private data from individual consumers and use it to access or open accounts.

 Be wary of unsolicited emails, texts and phone calls purporting to be from your bank, especially if they include attachments or ask for personal information like your account or Social Security number.
-You'll find more tips on safeguarding your data in the AARP Fraud Resource Center, especially the entries on phishing and identity theft.
+You'll find more tips on safeguarding your data in the AARP Fraud Resource Center, especially the entries on online banking, phishing and identity theft.

 Can my bank keep my stimulus check if I owe money?